 3.1 Use of Facilities and Services.
 Subject to the regulations of the Board and University policies, the UFF shall have the right to use University facilities for meetings and all other services on the same basis as they are generally available to other University-related organizations.

-3.2 Communications.
+The Provost's representative will identify office space available for UFF purposes prior to the Fall 2016 with phone and internet availability.
+All expenses for the phone and internet shall be borne by UFF.

-- (a) The University will place a link in an appropriate place on the University web site to the web site of the FAU Chapter of UFF. - (b) Accessing existing University e-mail listservs or establishing a new listserv allowing the UFF electronic communications with employees shall be the subject of consultation pursuant to Article 2, Consultation.
+- 3.2 Communications. - (a) The University will place a link in an appropriate place on the University web site to the web site of the FAU Chapter of UFF. - (b) Accessing existing University e-mail listservs or establishing a new listserv allowing the UFF electronic communications with employees shall be the subject of consultation pursuant to Article 2, Consultation.
 UFF agrees to pay a reasonable annual fee to the University if access to a University maintained email listserv is provided.
 However, such listservs may not be used for election campaigns for public office or for exclusive collective bargaining representation.
-Employees who are e-mail recipients of the listserv shall have the right to have themselves removed from the listserv upon their written request.

-3.3 Leave of Absence -- Union Activity.

-- (a) At the written request of the UFF, provided no later than May 1 of the year prior to the beginning of the academic year when such leave is to become effective, a full-time or part-time leave of absence for the academic year shall be granted to up to three (3) employees designated by the UFF for the purpose of carrying out UFF's obligations in representing employees and administering this Agreement, including lobbying and other political representation.
-Such leave may also be granted to up to two (2) employees for the entire summer term, upon written request by the UFF provided no later than March 15 of the preceding academic year.
+Employees who are e-mail recipients of the listserv shall have the right to have themselves removed from the listserv upon their written request. - 3.3 Leave of Absence -- Union Activity. - (a) At the written request of the UFF, provided no later than May 1 of the year prior to the beginning of the academic year when such leave is to become effective, a full-time or part-time leave of absence for the academic year shall be granted to up to three (3) employees designated by the UFF for the purpose of carrying out UFF's obligations in representing employees and administering this Agreement, including lobbying and other political representation.
+Such leave may also be granted to up to two (2) employees for the entire summer term, upon written request by the UFF provided no later than April 1 of the preceding academic year.
 Upon the failure of the UFF to provide the Board with a list of designees by the specified deadlines, the Board may refuse to honor any of the requests which were submitted late. - (b) The UFF shall reimburse the University for the employee's salary, fringe benefits, and retirement. - (c) Employees on full-time leave under this paragraph shall be eligible to receive salary increases in accordance with the provisions of Section 17.3.
 Employees on less than full-time leave under this paragraph shall be eligible to receive salary increases on the same basis as other employees. - (d) An employee who has been granted leave under this Article for two (2) consecutive academic years shall not again be eligible for such leave until two (2) consecutive academic years have elapsed following the end of the leave.
 Four (4) employees, designated by the UFF, shall be exempt from the provisions of this subsection.
 Other exceptions may be granted at the discretion of the Board upon prior written request by the UFF.